michellsilva/estudo/README.md

-each carrying its own provenance. `clockalign` projected them 45 seconds forward onto the reference clock. `error_bursts` grouped them into one run of five because each was within 60 seconds of the last. `build_draft` bounded the burst by its first and last
+each carrying its own provenance. `clockalign` projected them 45 seconds forward onto the reference clock. `error_bursts` grouped them into one run of five because each was within 60 seconds of the last. `build_draft` bounded the burst by its first and last error and cited exactly those two spans.
+Nothing in that chain was invented; every step either read a file or applied the declared offset.

+## Reading the timeline asset

+The hero image at the top of this page is the `timeline --svg` render of the sample incident.
+It is worth reading closely, because colour and size carry meaning rather than decoration.
+It shows:

+- Three lanes on a shared minute axis measured from the first event: deploy on top, metric in the middle, logs at the foot.